actions-on-google/appactions-fitness-kotlin/README.md

 # App Actions Fitness Basic Sample

+## Codelab Start

+For detailed instructions on using this code, refer to the [Extend an Android app with App Actions](https://codelabs.developers.google.com/codelabs/appactions) codelab.

+## App Sample Overview

 This is a sample Fitness application that allows displaying workout information as well as starting and stopping a workout.
 By implementing [App Actions](https://developers.google.com/actions/app/ ), we allow the user to call upon our application to fulfill supported actions from our Fitness